dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 ##### ctor(string schemaName, string procedureName, TParameters parameters) : base(schemaName, procedureName, parameters) {}
 This constructor is is only available for stored procedures which do have parameters.
 This constructor can be used to set the schema name and the procedure name.
 It takes an argument of the type that is defined by the **TParameters** type parameter.
 It also takes a the schema name and procedure name as string as well as the object that represents the parameters.

+## Examples
+(Once complete) all of the code in the examples listed below will exist in the following projects:
+* Dibware.StoredProcedureFramework.Examples.csproj
+* Dibware.StoredProcedureFramework.Examples.Database.sqlproj

 ### The most basic type of stored procedure
 The most basic type of stored procedure is one that has no parameters and returns no result.
 For example a stored procedure that just performs an action like resetting a field value, but does not take any parameters, and does not return any results.
 For example the procedure below which resets the *LastUpdatedDateTime* field on the *Account* table.